What are Stock Appreciation Rights?

 There are some key dates and key terms which need to understand before going for SARs: –

-- Grant Date: – This is a very important date and all the process of stock appreciation rights will start only after this date.
+- Grant Date: – This is a significant date, and all the process of stock appreciation rights will start only after this date.
 The grant date is the date when stock appreciation right is given to employees.

 - Exercise Price/Grant Price: – Exercise price is the market price of the stock on the grant date.
 This price is used to determine the worth of stock.